whl1729/note/computer/rust/trpl/19_advanced_features.md

 6. We mentioned the **orphan rule** that states we’re allowed to implement a trait on a type as long as either the trait or the type are local to our crate.
 It’s possible to get around this restriction using the **newtype pattern**, which involves creating a new type in a tuple struct.
 The tuple struct will have one field and be a thin wrapper around the type we want to implement a trait for.
 Then the wrapper type is local to our crate, and we can implement the trait on the wrapper.
 Newtype is a term that originates from the Haskell programming language.
 There is no runtime performance penalty for using this pattern, and the wrapper type is elided at compile time.

+7. Sometimes, you might need one trait to use another trait’s functionality.
+In this case, you need to rely on the dependent trait also being implemented.
+The trait you rely on is a **supertrait** of the trait you’re implementing.

 ### 19.3 Advanced Types

 1. Using Newtype Pattern to